vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-training-campaigns.md

 - **Include only specific users and groups**: At first, no users or groups are shown on the **Targeted users** page.
 To add users or groups to the Training campaign, choose one of the following options:

   - :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Add users**: In the **Add users** flyout that opens, you find and select users and groups to include in the Training campaign.
 The following group types are supported:
-    - Microsoft 365 groups (static and dynamic)
+    - Microsoft 365 Groups (static and dynamic)
     - Distribution groups (static only)
-    - Mail-enabled Security groups (static only)
+    - Mail-enabled security groups (static only)

 The following search tools are available: